Category Archives: 1975 Movie reviews

 With each experience, the audience will notice more and more.
 I certainly do.

-Lily Tomlin, for example, plays Linnea, a haggard mother of deaf children with a supportive husband, a woman who on the surface is heroic, yet she has is a complex character; she is bored with her life and falls in love with a young musician despite the guilt and repercussions.
+Lily Tomlin, for example, plays Linnea, a haggard mother of deaf children with a supportive husband, a woman who on the surface is heroic, yet she is a complex character; she is bored with her life and falls in love with a young musician despite the guilt and repercussions.

 The musician in question is Tom Frank, played by Keith Carradine.
 Handsome, and self-absorbed, he arrives in Nashville to dump his bandmates in hopes of a solo career and beds many willing females.
-He also lashes out at a soldier at the airport, saying, “kill anyone lately?”

-Despite his unlikeable character, Carradine gives one of the most beautiful performances in the film when he sings “I’m Easy”.
 Several of the female characters assume he is singing the song for them, but who is he truly singing it for…if anyone?

 Another character to analyze is Barbara Jean, played by Ronee Blakley.
 A frail yet very successful country singer, she is in and out of hospitals as she frets about her replacement singer stealing her thunder.
-Her insecurities rise to the surface.

 Insecurity is a common theme among the characters.
-Many of them are either unsure, afraid, or not confident about either their musical talent, their relationships, or even themselves.
+Many of them are either unsure, afraid, or not confident about their musical talent, their relationships, or even themselves.

-Many songs throughout were created by the actors themselves.
-Nashville is storytelling and filmmaking at its best.
+Nashville (1975) is storytelling and filmmaking at its best.
 A creation by Altman that is deservedly admired, revered, and heralded as a major influence.
-It is studied in film schools as it should be.